Three Square Market

 b) using our website contact form;

-c) by telephone, on the contact number published on our website from time to time; or
+c) by telephone, on the contact number published from time to time on our website; or

-d) by email, using the email address published on our website from time to time.
+d) by email, using the email address published from time to time on our website.